footworkjs/footwork-documentation/docs/router-state.md

 ## Current State

-The `currentState` of your router is the state it is presently addressed to - this matches up with and is manipulated by the HTML History API state.
-You can track/manage the router state at this property on the instance:
+The `currentState` of your router is the an [observable property](observables.md) used to track and trigger the browser state it is presently addressed to.
+When this value changes a route lookup is triggered, and the first matching route is triggered.
+This property:

+* Can be altered explicitly (it is a normal [observable property](observables.md)).

+* Is manipulated by the HTML History API ([popstate events](https://developer.mozilla.org/en-US/docs/Web/Events/popstate) propogate to it).

+Using this property you can track/manage the router state, for example you can subscribe to it to track any changes:

 ```javascript
 router.currentState.subscribe(function (currentState) {